 With an easy to remove prefilter chamber and intregrated heater chamber, this is the most advanced canister filter you can buy today.
 German engineered and aquascaper approved!

-Additional aeration is usually not necessary as these fish are often kept with live plants that keep the aquarium water oxygenated.
+Additional aeration is not necessary as these fish are often kept with live plants that keep the aquarium water oxygenated.
 If keeping a large amount of fish, then it’s recommended to add an air stone.

 Lighting